-USC College Prep, Orange Campus will identify potential English Learners (ELs) and provide them with an effective English language acquisition program that affords meaningful access to the school's academic core curriculum.
+USC Hybrid High School will identify potential English Learners (ELs) and provide them with an effective English language acquisition program that affords meaningful access to the school's academic core curriculum.
 Instructional plans for English Learners will be (1) based on sound educational theory; (2) adequately supported with trained teachers and appropriate materials and resources; and (3) periodically evaluated to make sure the program is successful and modified when the program is not successful.
+English Learners with higher levels of proficiency may use many of the same materials and resources that their peers might use, with the appropriate supports and scaffolds.
+ELs with lower levels of proficiency may also use tools such as Rosetta Stone, Achieve3000, IXL, and audiobooks.
 The school will adopt its own English Learner Master Plan.